Sec 1 Science Tuition.

 Mixing up the seven characteristics of living things

 "Cars move and use energy, so they're alive" — the classic Sec 1 trap.
 Students need all seven MRS GREN traits (movement, respiration, sensitivity, growth, reproduction, excretion, nutrition) to classify.
-Picking three or four leaves the trap intact and the whole classification question goes to zero.
+Picking three or four leaves the trap intact and the whole classification question can go to zero.
 Fix: a fixed seven-point checklist drilled on every classification question, with non-living counter-examples (car, candle, river, fire) walked through to test each criterion — so the checklist gets used, not memorised.

 Sample technique